GACJ/complib-help/docs/compositions/adding_compositions_tabs_general.md

 ??? danger "Error: `____` is in the future."
     ---

-    Composition dates must be in the past with respect to the present date in Coordinated Universal Time (UTC).
+    Composition dates must be in the past with respect to the present date in Local Time.

     If you have good reason to believe you are in possession of a composition originating from the future, you should immediately seek medical attention.